 CREATE USER or

-SET PASSWORD additionally requires
+ALTER USER additionally requires

-literally; for details, see the descriptions of those statements.
+the descriptions of those statements.

 To assign a password when you create a new account, use